exhibition in 30 Seconds

 Conversation Starters

-"Have you been to any interesting exhibitions lately?"
+"Have you seen any interesting exhibitions lately?"

 Journal Prompts